Interview: Alec Coiro

 Following up on that, to what extent did the space you found in Chinatown and its history help guide you toward the final, fully realized space?

 I did research and restored the shop front.
 The original one had been ripped out and replaced with an 80’s monster.
-I went to the NYC government archives where you can pull pictures from 1940s and then again from the mid 1980s that were taken as part of the governments real estate appraisal process.
-There was extensive fire damage on a lot of the walls, but where we could I’ve left the walls in their found condition, embracing the layers of different paints from all the tenants over the years.
+I went to the NYC government archives where you can pull pictures from the 1940s and then again from the mid-1980s that were taken as part of the governments real estate appraisal process.
+There was extensive fire damage on a lot of the walls, but where we could’ve left the walls in their found condition, embracing the layers of different paints from all the tenants over the years.
 The space was built in 1900.
 All buildings have history and good design replies on authenticity so I’ve tried to maintain and reveal that where I could.

 We as humans have a fundamental need for familiarity or to be surrounded by natural forms.
 I envisioned my last collection as an exploration of the relationship between natural forms and the precision of the man-made.

 Similarly, your lighting design spans gracefully from traditional lighting to much more sculptural light fixtures.
 What do you look for in a light fixture, and what are your goals when you set out to create one?

 Lighting is such a beautiful exercise in sculpture.
 You have every medium at your disposal.
 Working with light is very emotional medium so that’s what I look for, something that really is a piece of sculpture.